EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 ### Note

-This activity can be confusing - it requires the organiser to keep track and help out where things go awry.
-The important thing is do not panic - this is normal.
+This activity can be a little confusing - it requires the organiser to keep track and help out where things go awry.
+The important thing is not to panic - this is normal.

 ## Procedure

 The activity will be illustrated using three participants and cards numbered 1 to 12.
 The activity can be extended to larger numbers of people and cards.

 ### Set-Up

 Number the participants starting from 0 to P-1, where P is the total number of participants.

-Ensure each participant know their number and whether it is an even or odd number (if you think that they will require some assistance to determine this you could provide some stickers indicating whether even or odd).
+Ensure each participant knows their number and whether it is an even or odd number (if you think that they will require some assistance to determine this you could provide some stickers indicating whether even or odd).

-For the three participants, they will be numbered 0,1,2.

-### Note

-Include the number zero in the even group to make this activity easier to explain.

-### Note
-You can use 1 to P, this activity starts at 0 to align with a lot of programming languages and the Message Passing Interface (MPI) library commonly used to implement this algorithm type.
+For this example we assume that we have three participants, they will thus be numbered 0,1,2.Include the number zero in the even group to make this activity easier to explain.
+You could use 1 to P to number the participants but this activity starts at 0 which aligns with a lot of programming languages and the [Message Passing Interface](http://mpi-forum.org/) (MPI) library commonly used to implement this algorithm type.
+If you are familiar with MPI we are assiging the participants ranks.
 This is a judgement call depending on your confidence and your audience.

+### Process

 <!-- Do not put a new line when going to a new
      numbered item otherwise markdown will start
      renumbering from 1! -->

-1. Get the participants to stand in a line, shuffle the cards and give each of them 4 cards:
+1. Get the participants to stand in a line, shuffle the numbered cards and give each participant 4 cards:

 ![Starting configuration](imgs/MessagePassing1.png)
-2. Each participant should sort their assigned cards, lowest to highest:
+2. Each participant should do a local sort their assigned cards, lowest to highest:

 ![Local sort](imgs/MessagePassing2.png)
-3. Even numbered participants should compare their highest number with the lowest number of their highest odd numbered neighbour.
-In this example example 0 will compare with 1 and 2 will be idle.
+3. Even numbered participants compare their highest valued card number with the lowest card number of their highest odd numbered neighbour.
+In this example, participant 0 will compare with participant 1 while participant 2 will be idle.
 If the odd numbered participant has the lower number then swap numbers.

 ![First message passing](imgs/MessagePassing3.png)
-4. Participants who received a new number should sort their numbers.
+4. Participants who received a new number should resort their cards.

 ![Second local sort](imgs/MessagePassing4.png)
-5. Even numbered participants should compare their lowest number with the highest number of their lowest odd numbered neighbour.
+5. Even numbered participants compare their lowest card number with the highest card number from their lowest odd numbered neighbour.
 In this example 2 will compare with 1 and 0 will be idle.
 If the even numbered participant has the lower number then swap numbers.

 ![First message passing](imgs/MessagePassing5.png)
-6. Participants who received a new number should sort their numbers.
+6. Participants who received a new number should resort their cards.

 ![Second local sort](imgs/MessagePassing6.png)
 7. Repeat steps 3,4,5,6 Go until the cards are sorted: